 To illustrate your enthusiasm and suitability for the role, have some carefully selected examples to display why you would be a great fit.
 Keep the HSBC core values in mind and ensure you back up your examples.
 Using the STAR (situation, task, action, result) method can be helpful to keep your responses focused.

-1) Familiarise yourself with Cappfinity tests – The format and content of psychometric tests varies according to publisher and test type.
-By practicing the assessments to become accustomed to the wording, presentation and ask of the questions in the verbal reasoning, situational judgement and numerical reasoning assessments, you will stand a better chance of achieving a high score in the official tests.
+By practicing Cappfinity tests the you can quickly become accustomed to the wording, presentation and expectations of the questions in the verbal reasoning, situational judgement and numerical reasoning assessments.
+This will help you will stand a better chance of achieving a high score in the official tests.